-Christian Bernard Tan is currently a Senior Lecturer at The University of Saint Joseph, Faculty of Creative Industries.
+Dr. Christian Bernard Tan is currently Assistant Professor at University of Saint Joseph, Faculty of Creative Industries.
 He has be appointed President of the faculty´s Pedagogical Council for the 2017-2019 academic year.

 Bernard joined USJ in 2008 from East Asian Educational Association, the sponsoring body of a high school in Hong Kong, where he was a registered teacher of English and Ethics, and served as HKEAA School-based Assessment Coordinator.
 Prior to that, from 2000 to 2002, he was an English Language Instructor at the University of Macau's English Center, and founding Coordinator of the university's Center for Research and Academic Writing (CREW).

-Whilst at USJ, Bernard had taught both undergraduate and postgraduate modules in the areas of English Language, Philosophy, Psychology, Education, Management, Design, Communication and even Mathematics.
+Whilst at USJ since 2008, Bernard had taught both undergraduate and postgraduate modules in the areas of English Language, Philosophy, Psychology, Education, Management, Design, Communication, Digital Cinema and even Mathematics for Architects.

-Currently, Bernard's primary area of research is in future learning landscapes and the creative use of emerging instructional technologies.
-His research interests lie mainly within the areas of effective use of digital tools among learners, understanding how student's creativity develops, and how teachers can be supported in developing innovative teaching and learning experiences in their classrooms.
+Between 2005 - 2015, Bernard's primary area of research was in future learning landscapes and the creative use of emerging instructional technologies.
+Specifically, he had undertaken extensive research within the areas of effective use of information and communications technology (ICT) in schools, understanding how children's creativity develops, and how teachers can be supported in developing innovative teaching and learning experiences in their classrooms.
 His unique training as both a teacher and a designer make it possible for him to integrate the complex inter-disciplinary nexus of art, design, education and technology in his academic research.

 Between 2010 to 2015, Bernard also coached Macau high-school science students for International Science Competitions with the following results: